Petr Fiala: Politics

 Fiala's official portrait as the Minister of Education, Youth and Sports in the government of Petr Nečas, April 2013.

 In September 2011, Fiala served as chief aide for science to Prime Minister Petr Nečas, and was appointed as Minister of Education, Youth and Sports in Nečas' government on 2 May 2012, remaining in that post until Nečas resigned in 2013.

 In the 2013 parliamentary election, Fiala was elected as an independent to the Chamber of Deputies.
 The Civic Democratic Party (ODS) was defeated in the election and Fiala joined the party in November 2013.
 In 2014, Fiala announced his candidacy for the leadership of ODS, and was elected as the party's fourth leader on 18 January.
 He was re-elected as party leader in 2016.

 Fiala led ODS into the 2017 parliamentary election, in which the party finished second with 11% of the vote.
 He refused to negotiate with ANO 2011 about joining the subsequent government, and ODS remained in opposition.
 On 28 November 2017, Fiala was elected Deputy President of the Chamber of Deputies, receiving 116 of 183 votes.
 Fiala was reelected leader of ODS in 2018.

 With Fiala as leader, ODS made gains in the 2018 municipal elections and won the Senate election of the same year.
 Fiala was reelected leader of ODS in 2020.

 ODS also made gains during the 2020 regional elections.
-Fiala then started negotiating with KDU-ČSL and TOP 09 about forming an electoral alliance for the legislative election in 2021.
-ODS, KDU-ČSL and TOP 09 reached an agreement to form an alliance called SPOLU ("Together").
+Fiala then started negotiating with KDU-ČSL and TOP 09 about forming an electoral alliance for the parliamentary election in 2021.
+ODS, KDU-ČSL and TOP 09 reached an agreement to form an alliance called Spolu ("Together").
 Fiala became the alliance's candidate for the post of Prime Minister.

 Petr Fiala and his coalition partners sign the coalition agreement for his cabinet at the Chamber of Deputies, 8 November 2021.

 Ahead of the election, opinion polls suggested that ANO 2011 would win, but in an electoral upset Spolu won the highest number of votes, and opposition parties won a majority of seats in the Chamber of Deputies.
 The opposition parties signed a memorandum agreeing to nominate Fiala for the position of prime minister.
 On 8 November, five Czech parties, ranging from the liberal-conservative Civic Democrats to the centre-left liberal Pirate Party, signed a pact to form a new centre-right coalition government and pledged to cut budget deficits.
 On 9 November, President Miloš Zeman formally asked Fiala to form a new government.
 On 17 November 2021, Fiala introduced Zeman to his proposed cabinet and Zeman agreed to appoint Fiala the new prime minister the same year on 26 November.
 In November 2021, Fiala confirmed that he would like to continue with the Spolu coalition into the 2022 Senate and municipal elections.